Speakers at the 2026 Annual Event

 Marina Sakač Hadžić is EAEA’s Communications, Capacity-Building, and Membership Officer.
 She manages and supports EAEA’s internal and external, and project communication.
 In capacity-building and membership, she supports members and helps facilitate trainings and other EAEA events.
 Marina has an MSc in Social and Cultural Anthropology from KULeuven, interested in gender and menstrual studies; she brings her academic and professional experience to build effective communication.

-Raffaela Kihrer is Secretary General at the European Association for the Education of Adults (EAEA) and has extensive experience in advocacy and policy on adult learning and education at the European and international level, with a particular focus on citizenship and development.
-Since June 2022, she is also an elected Vice-President of the Lifelong Learning Platform which brings together all sectors of education.
+Raffaela Kihrer is Secretary General at the EAEA and has extensive experience in advocacy and policy on adult learning and education at the European and international level, with a particular focus on citizenship and development.
+She is also an elected Vice-President of the Lifelong Learning Platform which brings together all sectors of education.
 Her background is in International Development Studies, and she is a trained teacher in secondary school education and adult learning.

 Irena Lipowicz is a Polish lawyer and diplomat, professor of social sciences in the field of legal sciences, member of the Sejm (Polish Parliament) in its first, second and third terms, Polish Ambassador to Austria from 2000 to 2004, and Ombudsman from 2010 to 2015.
 In 2024–2025, she was a member of the Government Commission for the Investigation of Russian and Belarusian Influence on the Internal Security and Interests of the Republic of Poland between 2004 and 2024.
 She is a full professor at Cardinal Stefan Wyszyński University (UKSW) in Warsaw.